 Import-PSSession $Session -DisableNameChecking

-When you’re done with the second method, be sure to do the following afterwards, or you may have to wait for automatic session expiration.
-This does not apply to the first method:
+When you’re done, be sure to do the following afterwards, or you may have to wait for automatic session expiration.

 Some firewalls have FQDN capability (e.g., Watchguards), which makes careful rule creation practical for a behemoth like Microsoft Office 365 and all of its related services.
 The info below is condensed and sorted from here.
 I have omitted a very few items (e.g., ports 25, 143, 465, and 993, and *.msn.com), for reasons which I hope are reasonably obvious.